A service level agreement (SLA) forms part of the contract between your business and its IT supplier.

 Typically, a service level agreement covers:

 - Uptime.
 This applies to important equipment, software or services that your business needs.
-Typically, uptime guarantees apply to servers, cloud services (like email or web hosting) or other parts of your IT system that are vital to your business.
+Typically, uptime guarantees apply to servers, cloud services (like business apps, email or web hosting) or other parts of your IT system that are vital to your business.

 For example, your IT supplier might guarantee 99.9% uptime for your cloud backup system.